Updated as of June 2018.

 Put simply, health coverage helps pay for your medical treatment when you’re sick and covers doctor visits that help you stay healthy.
 Group health insurance is a plan that covers all the employees who work for a given company or organization (and potentially their dependents).

 Why would you want it?
 Well, outfitting your team with health benefits makes it a lot easier for your employees to cover their regular and urgent doctor visits, hospital stays, and medical treatments like physical therapy.
 It also allows employees to buy additional insurance to cover their entire families in one fell swoop.

-Group health coverage is basically a cushion that you probably won’t use right away.
-However, you keep it anyway in case something happens.
+Group health coverage is basically like a cushion that you or your employees probably won’t use right away.
+However, you keep it in case something happens.
 Aside from the monthly premiums, you can simply forget about it when you’re not using it.
-By having insurance, it opens up access to more affordable medical care so you can actually pay for whatever care you need.

-So how do you get this Very Important Thing called health insurance?
-You can simply snag a plan through SHOP, a benefits service like Gusto, or an insurance company.
+You can snag a plan through SHOP (Small Business Health Options Program), a benefits service like Gusto, or an insurance company.
 Here’s a bit more color on each of the options you have at your fingertips:

 For group health insurance, this happens through a few different avenues.